PointConvFormer: Revenge of the Point-based Convolution: Conclusion

 \section{Conclusion}

-In this work, we propose a novel point cloud layer, PointConvFormer, which can be widely used in various computer vision tasks.
-Unlike traditional convolution of which convolutional kernels are functions of the relative position, the convolutional weights of the PointConvFormer are modified by feature differences.
-By taking the feature differences into account, the PointConvFormer incorporates benefits of attention models, which could help the network to focus on points with high feature correlation during feature encoding.
-Thorough experiments on a number of point cloud tasks showed that PointConvFormer significantly outperforms traditional point-based operations and outperforms other voxel-based or point-voxel fusion approaches, with significantly less trainable parameters than other voxel-based or fusion approaches.
+In this work, we propose a novel point cloud layer, PointConvFormer, which can be widely used in various computer vision tasks on point cloud data.
+Unlike traditional convolution where convolutional kernels are functions of the relative position, the convolutional weights of the PointConvFormer are modified by an attention score computed from feature differences and relative position.
+Hence, PointConvFormer incorporates benefits of attention models, which could help the network to focus on points with high feature correlation during feature encoding.
+Experiments on a number of point cloud tasks showed that PointConvFormer is the first point-based model that provides a better accuracy-speed tradeoff w.r.t. sparse 3D convolutional networks.